NYC Gun Crime Lawyer for Gun and Other Weapons Offenses

 NYC Gun Charge Lawyer Cody Warner Explains the Commonly Charged Weapons Offenses

 New York has many weapons charges that range in severity.
 The most serious weapons crimes can result in years of imprisonment, and even the lowest-tier weapons crime can result in up to one year in jail.
-The differences between a more serious crime and a less serious crime can turn on facts that might seem insignificant.

 The police often charge a person with possessing a weapon after they search the person’s clothing, car, or home.
 Consequently, many weapons cases hinge on whether the police were legally justified in conducting the search that led to the discovery of the weapon.
 If the court determines that the police did not have probable cause to justify such search, then the weapon cannot be used as evidence in your case, which typically results in your case being dismissed.

-An NYC gun lawyer can assess whether the police violated your constitutional rights when recovering the weapon and also determine whether you have other potentially successful defenses.
+An NYC gun crime lawyer can assess whether the police violated your constitutional rights when recovering the weapon and also determine whether you have other potentially successful defenses.

 Criminal Possession of a Weapon in the Fourth Degree